Jonathan Del Arco: Personal life

 Del Arco was born in Uruguay.
-When he was 10 years old his family left their home for the United States, moving into a two-bedroom, “rat-infested” apartment in Port Chester, N.Y.
+When he was 10 years old his family left their home for the United States, moving into a two-bedroom, "rat-infested" apartment in Port Chester, New York.

 When Del Arco was age 24 and living in New York City, he lost his first partner, Eddie, to AIDS.
-Later, when creating the role of Hugh for Star Trek, Del Arco based the character's "innocence" and "wonder" upon Eddie, and channelled his own grief into the part: "I had just lost my partner a year before, so I was broken and lost and lonely, and I was willing to share that."
+Later, when preparing the role of Hugh for Star Trek, Del Arco based the character's "innocence" and "wonder" upon Eddie, and channelled his own grief into the part: "I had just lost my partner a year before, so I was broken and lost and lonely, and I was willing to share that."

 Del Arco subsequently met Kyle Fritz, a talent manager, a year and a half after moving to Hollywood.
 They began a relationship around the time Del Arco appeared in the Star Trek: The Next Generation episode "I, Borg", and later married.

 One of Del Arco's best friends is Jeri Ryan, who like Del Arco played a Borg character in the Star Trek franchise; when Ryan returned to her role in 2020, Del Arco rehearsed with her to help her prepare.